 It's important to think about the kind of questions the hiring manager might ask you.
 You don't want to be caught off guard or stumbling on words when you should be impressing them with your readiness.
 Think through your interview answers beforehand, but remember that you may still be surprised by a question.
 It’s OK—in fact, it may be a plus—to take a moment to gather your thoughts before you answer.
 Taking your time before speaking is a step toward good customer service.

 Any business looking to hire superior customer service personnel takes the interview process very seriously, as it says something about your ability to communicate and work with people in high-pressure times.
 After speaking with several hiring managers, we have compiled a list of common interview questions and scenarios you might hear during your interview :

 - Why do you feel that you are best suited to work in the customer service field?

 - Describe a situation where you went above and beyond for a customer.

-- In the past, how have you handled a disgruntled or difficult customer?
+- In your past experience, how have you handled a disgruntled or difficult customer?

 - Why do you enjoy working in the customer service field?

 - What qualities do you have that make you well suited for a position in customer service?